Seattle Guitar Lessons In The Comfort Of Your Home

 What is the best age to start guitar lessons?

 You can technically learn on either.
 It really depends on what your goals and desires are for learning guitar.
 In general, learning on an acoustic is more “foundational” for understanding the guitar as a whole.
-Young learners will also develop more finger strength on an acoustic, which will make switching to electric much easier.
+Young learners will also develop more finger strength on an acoustic, which will make switching to an electric much easier.
 But if your child has a natural inclination to electric guitar, start them out on that!

 What guitar equipment do I need to prepare before starting guitar lessons?